Principles of Programming

 High-Level Languages

 High-level languages provide a high level of abstraction from the hardware.
-The programmer does not need to manage memory addresses, registers, or CPU-specific instructions.

-• Use English-like keywords and familiar mathematical notation.
+• Use English-like keywords and mathematical notation.

 • Easier to read, write, debug, and maintain.

-• Examples: Python, VB.NET, Java, C#, JavaScript.
+• Examples: Python, VB.NET, Java, C#.

 Comparison Table

-Feature Low-Level Languages High-Level Languages
+Feature Low-Level High-Level

 Abstraction Little or none High

-Readability Difficult for humans Easy for humans
+Readability Difficult Easy

 Portability Hardware-specific Mostly portable

-Execution speed Very fast (close to hardware) Slower (needs translation)
+Execution speed Very fast Slower (needs translation)

-Memory control Direct access to memory/registers Managed automatically
+Memory control Direct Managed automatically

 Translators